bkoiyean/bkoiyean/README.md

 - ⚡ An online backend course brought me a more obvious picture about IT Developer.
 I then also created my first Web App: a completed E-commerce FX trading website.

-- 🤔 It looks like I was born with IT talent but working in business.
+- 🤔 I am passionate about IT but working in business.
 So I'm looking for a right place to boost my IT career.

 - 📫 How to reach me: kevin240au@gmail.com